nattydodd/code-girls-agenda/README.md

 > What makes up our favourite web pages?
 What tools do developers use to help visualize how their code will look in the browser?

 - [x] _Activity #1: Go to your favourite website and inspect it!_
-> How would you make it better?
+* How would you make it better?
-> Play around with the code and see what funny changes you can make to the text and the styles.
+* Play around with the code and see what funny changes you can make to the text and the styles.

 **2. Building a Webpage Together**

 > Let's take a look at this Code Girls webpage.
 What elements do you see?
 What styles do you see?
 Together we will learn about HTML & CSS, and how the work together to create a webpage.

 - [x] _Activity #2: Together we will create the Code Girls webpage._
-> We will start by looking at a design we want to create.
+1. Start by looking at/finding a design that we want to create.
-> Next, we draw out the elements we need on paper.
+2. Draw out the elements we need on paper.
-> Third, we write the HTML.
+3. Write the HTML which creates the elements.
-> Fourth, the fun part - we add the styles!
+4. Lastly, the fun part - add the CSS (styles)!

 Element Cheat Sheet: